PostHog/posthog.com/contents/handbook/growth/sales/sales-operations.md

 - Whether they have existing data to migrate
 - Any relevant deadlines

-We provide a 10% discount for annual upfront invoicing.
-We may offer some sort of trial if appropriate.
+We provide a discount for annual upfront invoicing, typically 10%.
+We may also offer some sort of free trial if appropriate - 30 days is our standard.

 We generate quotes directly within HubSpot - go to 'Sales' -> 'Quotes'.

 The process is fairly straightforward for creating a quote.
+A couple of points to note:

+- It is really important that you add our standard payment terms to the quote, so it is clear when the customer should expect to pay.
+- You can use 'Snippets' when building a quote to insert frequently used text (like payment terms).
-Do not use the Stripe billing integration as it is very basic and does not enable you to have different types of line item (e.g. 1 month free trial and then an ongoing monthly subscription).
+- Do not use the Stripe billing integration as it is very basic and does not enable you to have different types of line item (e.g. 1 month free trial and then an ongoing monthly subscription).

 ### Billing